 Autism is not an illness.
-The AET approaches autism as a different way of being rather than as a ‘deficient’ or ‘disordered’ way of being.
+At the Autism Education Trust, we approach autism as a different way of being rather than as a ‘deficient’ or ‘disordered’ way of being.

 Being autistic does not mean you have an illness or disease